Theory of mind: In Animals

 Keren Haroush and Ziv Williams outlined the case for a group of neurons in primates' brains that uniquely predicted the choice selection of their interacting partner.
 These primates' neurons, located in the anterior cingulate cortex of rhesus monkeys, were observed using single-unit recording while the monkeys played a variant of the iterative prisoner's dilemma game.
 By identifying cells that represent the yet unknown intentions of a game partner, Haroush & Williams' study supports the idea that theory of mind may be a fundamental and generalized process, and suggests that anterior cingulate cortex neurons may act to complement the function of mirror neurons during social interchange.

 Artificial Intelligence

-Progress in understanding theory of mind is influencing the design artificial intelligence through AI responding to human emotions and intentions.
+Progress in understanding theory of mind is influencing the design of artificial intelligence through AI responding to human emotions and intentions.
 This influence is increasing in fields such as healthcare, education, and customer service to foster more engaging and supportive experiences.
-While AI has achieved remarkable progress in areas such as medical diagnosis through "cold" cognition, it largely lacks the capacity to comprehend and predict human behavior influenced by my social and emotional factors.
+While AI has achieved remarkable progress in areas such as medical diagnosis through "cold" cognition, it largely lacks the capacity to comprehend and predict human behavior influenced by social and emotional factors.